In this section...

 The School Health Nurse service offers young people evidence-based preventative health care.
 Improving young people’s emotional and physical health can improve their wellbeing and life chances - The School Health Nurse will work closely with teaching staff and pastoral support staff to provide support and assistance to students and aid them to make healthy lifestyle choices and reach their full potential - Young people can access the school health nurse during the morning breaks and lunch breaks when the school nurse is in school.
 The dates are on the door, and available to the pastoral office.

-Secondary schools within Oxfordshire have a named NHS School Health Nurse who is based in the school.
+Role: Secondary schools within Oxfordshire have a named NHS School Health Nurse who is based in the school.
 The aim of the School Health Nurse is to offer evidence based preventative health care for Children and Young People.
 We strive to improve young people’s health and wellbeing and their life chances.
-I will work with teaching and student support staff at encouraging students to be both physically and emotionally healthy in order to make informed healthy lifestyle choices and reach their full potential.
+I will support students to be both physically and emotionally healthy in order to make informed healthy lifestyle choices and reach their full potential.

-Someone to talk to confidentially to address issues concerning emotional health and wellbeing, physical health, sexual health and social health.
-School Nurses provide public health interventions to include -
+What we do: Someone to talk to confidentially to address issues concerning emotional health and wellbeing, physical health, sexual health and social health.
+School Nurses provide public health interventions to include:

-• 1:1 with students for support and strategies with emotional health and wellbeing.
-Healthy lifestyle choices (keeping safe, smoking cessation, substance misuse advice)
+• 1:1 support with students for healthy lifestyle choices (keeping safe, smoking cessation, substance misuse advice)

 • Offer a confidential School Nurse drop-in